panzerdragoonlegacy/website/PRODUCTION.md

    `sudo docker-compose -f docker-compose.prod.yml up -d`

 8. Ensure that there are no errors in the output.
-Once the database and Paperclip attachments are restored into the volumes that were created by Docker Compose you can verify that the app is working by going to the site's domain in your web browser.
+If you go to the domain your web browser you should see the 404 error page.
+Once the database and Paperclip attachments are restored into the volumes that were created by Docker Compose you can verify that the app is working.

+## Copying the Site's Data From Another Server

+1. On the old server, log in as the web app user:

+   `sudo su thewilloftheancients`

+2. Get the password for the database from `database.yml`:

+   `cat ~/thewilloftheancients/shared/config/database.yml`

+3. Create a dump of the database as a tar file, pasting in the password from `database.yml` when prompted:

+   `pg_dump thewilloftheancients > backup.sql`

+4. On the new server, get your public key:

+   `cat ~/.ssh/id_rsa.pub`

+5. Back on the old server, paste the new web app user's public key into the `authorized_keys` file of the old web app user:

+   `vim ~/.ssh/authorized_keys`

+6. On the new server, copy the database dump from the old server to the home directory of the webapp user on the new server:

+   `scp thewilloftheancients@1.2.3.4:backup.sql ~`

+7. On the new server, copy the data files in the `system` directory from the old server.
+These must be copied at the same time as the database so that the record IDs remain in sync:

+   `rsync -av thewilloftheancients@1.2.3.4:~/thewilloftheancients/shared/public/system ~/`

 ## Restore a Database Backup into Docker Volume